arizvisa/ida-minsc/docs/static/matching.rst

 matcher will typically provide functionality similar to the :py:func:`namespace.list`, :py:func:`namespace.search`, and :py:func:`namespace.iterate` functions described within this document.
-This can then be used to filter the various types in IDA using one of the keywords that are supported by the :ref:`matcher` for said type.
+This can then be used to filter the various types in IDA using one of the keywords that are supported by the :ref:`matching-functions` for said type.

+.. _matching-examples:

 Examples
 --------

 Some of the matcher classes that are available can be found within the :py:mod:`database` module, the :py:mod:`structure` and :py:mod:`enumeration` modules, or the :py:mod:`segment` modules.
-Within the :py:mod:`database` module, most of the :ref:`matchers` are defined within namespaces and represent different things such as :py:class:`imports`, :py:class:`entries`, :py:class:`names`, :py:class:`functions`, etc. It is recommended to review the help for these modules in order to understand exactly what is provided.
+Within the :py:mod:`database` module, most of the :ref:`matching-functions` are defined within namespaces and represent different things such as :py:class:`imports`, :py:class:`entries`, :py:class:`names`, :py:class:`functions`, etc. It is recommended to review the help for these modules in order to understand exactly what is provided.

 To list all of the structures within the database::